International Human Resource Management (MSc)

 - You will be a student of the only business school in Wales accredited by AACSB international (and one of only 5% worldwide).

-Suitable for graduates with a minimum of a 2:1 (GPA 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved university or the international equivalent.
+Candidates will normally have a minimum of a 2:1 (GPA 3.0/4.0) at undergraduate level in business, social sciences, humanities, or law, from an approved institution.

-Non-graduates with approved professional qualifications or work experience may also be considered under certain circumstances.
+Non-graduates with relevant professional qualifications or work experience may also be considered.

-If English is not your first language you are required to obtain a minimum IELTS score of 7.0 with a minimum of 6.0 in each paper (or an equivalent English language qualification).
+Applicants whose first language is not English are required to obtain a minimum IELTS score of 7.0 with a minimum of 6.0 in each sub score (or an equivalent English language qualification).

 This course is taught from September to June and you will study a range of both compulsory core modules and a range of options.
 Following on from the taught stage you will undertake a project with support from their supervisor.